-Mr. Anaipakos has been recognized by attorneys across the United States as one of the Best Lawyers in America for commercial litigation in the U.S. News survey.
-Mr. Anaipakos has also been named to the Texas Super Lawyers list featured in Texas Monthly magazine since 2004 and made the Top 100 Houston Super Lawyers list.
-He has also been listed as one of the top lawyers in Houston by H Magazine.
-Mr. Anaipakos has earned a “distinguished” rating by Martindale-Hubbell, the premier legal directory in the United States.
+He’s recognized for his general commercial litigation work by the highly respected Chambers USA: America’s Leading Lawyers for Business, published by London-based Chambers and Partners.
+He has been recognized by attorneys across the United States, making the list of the Best Lawyers in America for commercial litigation in the U.S. News & World Report survey.
+Mr. Anaipakos also has been named to the Texas Super Lawyers list since 2004 and repeatedly has made the Top 100 Houston Super Lawyers list.
+And Mr. Anaipakos has earned a “distinguished” rating by Martindale-Hubbell, the premier legal directory in the United States.
+He was also named a Benchmark Litigation Star in 2016.

 Mr. Anaipakos has extensive experience handling significant matters for his clients.
 For instance: